 Celebrate the build-up to Christmas with these fabulous advent calendar activities for Kids and Printable Activity Advent Calendar.
 This really is the cutest way to pass the days during advent and to reinforce family values at this special time of year and is full of Christmas activities and Christmas crafts.

-A Candle Lovers Gift Guide has been updated for 2021.
+A Candle Lovers Gift Guide has been updated for 2022.
 Do you have someone in your life that loves Candles, but you are not sure what to get them, then this candle lovers gift guide is for you.
-I adore candles and now my boys are older I can use them when they are around rather than just late at night when they are asleep like I used to and I think over the years I have developed a keen eye and nose for a good candle.
+I adore candles and now my boys are older I can use them when they are around rather than just late at night when they are asleep like I used to I think over the years I have developed a keen eye and nose for a good candle.

 I was busy updating my list of Kids Advent and Christmas Books and I realised that actually over the years our collection has grown to include many Advent and Christmas books to cherish at any age.
 You know the type, ones that will become family heirlooms or that you get out each December to read again and again.